ozovalihasan/ead-g/README.md

 EAD contains two parts;

-- A user interface(called as EAD) to generate JSON file
+- A user interface(called 'EAD') to generate JSON file
-- A gem(called as EAD gem) to modify the files of Ruby on Rails project by using the generated JSON file
+- A gem(called 'EAD gem' or 'ead') to modify the files of Ruby on Rails project by using the generated JSON file

-This repository contains code of the EAD gem.
+This repository contains the code of the EAD gem.

 EAD can be accessible from [this repository](https://github.com/ozovalihasan/ead) or [here](https://ead.ozovalihasan.com/)